portiali/portfolio/my-app/docs/design.md

 ## Thought Process

 ### Why did you choose to separate out a specific section into a component?
-Sections like the Navbar, Footer, and Project Cards are shared across pages or represent reusable UI logic.
+Sections like the Navbar, SocialIcons, and Project Cards are shared across pages or represent reusable UI logic.
 By turning them into components, I was able to:
 - Avoid repetition
 - Improve clarity
 - Maintain separation of concerns